 What is a penetration test?

 What is penetration testing?
-Penetration testing, often called “pentesting”,“pen testing”, or “security testing”, is the practice of attacking your own or your clients’ IT systems in the same way a hacker would to identify security holes.
+Penetration testing, often called “pentesting”,“pen testing”, "network penetration testing" or “security testing”, is the practice of attacking your own or your clients’ IT systems in the same way a hacker would to identify security holes.
 Of course, you do this without actually harming the network.
 The person carrying out a penetration test is called a penetration tester or pentester.

 Let’s make one thing crystal clear: Penetration testing requires that you get permission from the person who owns the system.
 Otherwise, you would be hacking the system, which is illegal in most countries – and trust me, you don’t look good in an orange jump suit.

 In other words: The difference between penetration testing and hacking is whether you have the system owner’s permission.
-If you want to do a penetration test on someone else's system, we highly recommend that you get written permission.
+If you want to do a network penetration test on someone else's system, we highly recommend that you get written permission.
 In this case, asking first is definitely better than apologizing later!

 You can become a penetration tester at home by testing your own server and later make a career out of it.
 At Rapid7, we have a team of professionals that pentest government and enterprise IT systems for a living.
 And let me tell you, they enjoy their job!